-(\Corresponding author's email: cbdissa@hotmail.com).
+(Corresponding author's email: cbdissa@hotmail.com).
+Received: 10 November 2011 / Accepted after revision: 14 January 2012

 ABSTRACT

 A faulted sedimentary basin in the area of Kinniya near Trincomalee, North-east of Sri Lanka was discovered during a routine geotechnical investigation.
 Two boreholes were drilled and a black shale deposit was encountered which continued to exist even at a depth of 50m, as indicated by drilling and geophysical investigations.
 Analyses of some samples proved that it has an organic carbon content ranging from 6-11 % with a hydrocarbon potential.
 Even though the initial analysis showed that the sample plots near the type-IV field in a modified Krevelen diagram as an immature source rock, the extent of the deposit as indicated by structural and tectonic studies covering tens of square kilometres warrants much larger geophysical and geochemical investigations.